Luiz Gustavo: Olympique de Marseille

 On 4 July 2017, Luiz Gustavo ended his decade-long spell in German football, signing for France's Olympique de Marseille for a fee of €8 million.
 He agreed a four-year deal with a club record monthly salary of €750,000.
 He made his debut 23 days later in a 4–2 home win over Belgium's KV Oostende in the third round of Europa League qualification.

 He made his Ligue 1 debut on 6 August, starting in a 3–0 home win over Dijon in the first game of the new season, contributing to the first goal from Clinton N'Jie.
 On 1 October, he scored his first goal to conclude a 4–2 win at Nice, but was later sent off for a shin-high-challenge on Pierre Lees-Melou.
 On his return three weeks later, he scored again from 30 yards to open the scoring in a 2–2 draw with rivals Paris Saint-Germain in Le Classique, again at the Stade Vélodrome.

 Luiz Gustavo was an ever-present in the 2017–18 UEFA Europa League, playing all of Marseille's 19 matches as they reached the final, losing 3–0 to Atlético Madrid in Lyon.
 He made 56 official appearances in his first season in France, making him the most selected player by manager Rudi Garcia that year.
 He was named in the Ligue 1 team of the year at the Trophées UNFP du football.

 Fenerbahçe

 On 2 September 2019, Luiz Gustavo signed a four-year deal with Turkish club Fenerbahçe.
 He made his debut on 16 September in a 3–1 away loss against Alanyaspor.
 He scored his first goal for the club on 26 October, in a 5–1 home win over Konyaspor.

 In his first season at Fenerbahçe, he played 32 matches and scored 3 goals with 1 assist in total.
 In his second season, he was named one of Fenerbahçe's vice-captains.
 On 18 October 2020, he captained Fenerbahçe for the first time in a 3–2 away win over Göztepe.
 Gustavo scored his first goal of the season in Fenerbahçe's 4–1 home win over İstanbul Başakşehir on 23 December.

 Al-Nassr

 On 24 July 2022, Luiz Gustavo joined Saudi Arabian club Al-Nassr on a one-year contract, reuniting with former manager Rudi Garcia.

+São Paulo

+Signed with São Paulo FC for 2024 season with no transfer costs.